 Scalability

 Like most TSDB engines, VictoriaMetrics has no literal SQL DDL/DML layer.
-For system-design reasoning it is useful to split DDL-like operations (topology/configuration updates) and DML-like operations (sample movement and query read execution).
+For system-design reasoning it is useful to separate configuration and topology changes from data operations: ingesting samples, writing, storing, and reading them through queries.

 2. Parse and relabel